-Conservation easements protect the places and land you love.
-They are an important tool for landowners to permanently protect land from industrial, commercial, or residential development that would destroy the property’s natural resources and their benefits.
+Conservation easements are an important land conservation tool allowing landowners to permanently protect land from industrial, commercial, or residential development that would destroy the property’s natural resources and their benefits.
 Landowners exercise the right to be good stewards knowing that their legacy will forever protect the land they love.

 The Code of Virginia legally defines a conservation easement under